-In order to be unconditionally admitted, applicants must meet all of the university requirements for unconditional admission plus the following program specific requirements:
+Applicants must meet all of the university requirements for unconditional admission plus the following program specific requirements:

 - Minimum 2.75 cumulative undergraduate GPA. - Demonstration of strong analytic, problem solving and writing skills as evidenced by previous coursework, resume and admissions essay. - Bachelor's degree from a regionally accredited college or university, with sufficient coursework in accounting, finance, economics, marketing, and management to be successful in MBA coursework.